Frequently asked questions

 Is there an option to work in a specialty area after your Graduate year if you have not done a rotation previously?

 Monash Health provides Transition to Specialty Practice programs known as TSP in many speciality areas.
-You are eligible to apply to TSP programs or ongoing employment in any areas at Monash Health at the completion of your program, even if you have not completed a rotation in these areas.
+You are eligible to apply to TSP programs or employment in any areas at Monash Health at the completion of your program, even if you have not completed a rotation in these areas.

 Application Process